Testadura-Mark/SoluxGround/README.md

 ## 🧭 Philosophy

-SoluxGround was created to bring clarity, discipline, and reliability to Bash scripting.
+SolidgroundUX was created to bring clarity, discipline, and reliability to Bash scripting.
 Instead of relying on heavy toolchains or complex automation frameworks, it focuses on:

 - **Simplicity** — Everything is explicit, readable, and easy to follow